Concepts Learned Visually by Infants Can Contribute to Visual Learning and Understanding in AI Models: Experiments

 \subsection{Experiment 2: Generalization}

 Generalization to new tasks and domains is a crucial aspect and a useful measure of intelligent behavior \cite{lake2018generalization, chollet2019measure}.
-In the previous experiment, the test data used the same actors as in training but introduced new target objects.
-Here, we extended this to assess the networks' ability to generalize by evaluating their performance with entirely new actors.
+In the previous experiment, the test data used the same actors as in the training but introduced new target objects.
+Here, we extended this to assess the networks' ability to generalize by evaluating their performance with entirely new actors and a novel spatial configuration.

 To address generalization, a 5-frame paradigm was introduced (Figure \ref{5-7-data}).
 This paradigm first presents the actor's behavior in the initial three frames and then introduces the same actor with new target objects, requiring the model to predict the actor's behavior in the next step.
 Unlike Experiment 1, this setup includes information about the actor's behavior within the data itself, theoretically enabling both networks to predict an actor's behavior from a single example.
-As a result, it is well suited for testing generalization to new actors.
+As a result, it is well-suited for testing generalization to new actors.